fedepepe/PortfolioStrategy/README.md

 I build upon the approach presented in: Dan Wang, C. and Chen, Z. and Lian Y. and Chen M. (2020).
 Asset Selection based on High Frequency Sharpe Ratio.
 Journal of Econometrics, and I further enhance it by adopting the improved covariance matrix estimator, tested in the ImprovingMVPortfolio repository.

-The performance of the strategy is compared against other the widely-used momentum strategy, its risk-managed counterpart and Dan Wang's method, which are all implemented in the code.
+The performance of the strategy is compared against the widely-used momentum strategy, its risk-managed counterpart and Dan Wang's method, which are all implemented in the code.
 The momentum strategy is presented in: Jegadeesh, N. and Titman, S. (1993).
 Returns to Buying Winners and Selling Losers: Implications for Stock Market Efficiency.
 Journal of Finance, 48:65–91.
 For risk-managed momentum, please refer to: Barroso, P. and Santa-Clara, P. (2015).
 Momentum Has Its Moments.
 Journal of Financial Economics, 116(1):111–120.

 ## Back-testing parameters
 They are located in the main() method in main.py